h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_Quiz.md

 ## Question 23

 ### Problem Statement
+Evaluate whether each of the following statements is TRUE or FALSE.
+Justify your answer with a brief explanation.

+#### Task
-Evaluate the following statement: "Support vector machines, like logistic regression models, give a probability distribution over the possible labels given an input example."
+1. Support vector machines, like logistic regression models, give a probability distribution over the possible labels given an input example.

-### Task
-1. Is the statement **True or False**?
-2. Provide a brief justification for your answer.
+2. The maximum margin decision boundaries that support vector machines construct have the lowest generalization error among all linear classifiers.

 For a detailed explanation of this problem, see [Question 23: SVM Output Properties](L5_1_23_explanation.md).

 ## Question 24

 ### Problem Statement
-Evaluate the following statement: "The maximum margin decision boundaries that support vector machines construct have the lowest generalization error among all linear classifiers."

-### Task
-1. Is the statement **True or False**?
-2. Provide a brief justification for your answer.

-For a detailed explanation of this problem, see [Question 24: Max-Margin and Generalization](L5_1_24_explanation.md).

-## Question 25

-### Problem Statement
 Consider the dataset and the maximum margin separating hyperplane shown in the figure below.

-### Task
+#### Task
 1. What is the leave-one-out cross-validation (LOOCV) error estimate for this maximum margin classifier?
 2. Provide a brief justification for your answer.

-For a detailed explanation of this problem, see [Question 25: LOOCV for Hard-Margin SVM](L5_1_25_explanation.md).
+For a detailed explanation of this problem, see [Question 24: LOOCV for Hard-Margin SVM](L5_1_24_explanation.md).